How Media Consumption Shapes Investor Behavior

 Any trade idea generated within 2 hours of consuming financial news must be quarantined for 24 hours.

-Implementation: Document news source and headline in decision journal with timestamp.
-After 24 hours, evaluate whether rationale holds without re-reading article.
-Execute only if independent reasoning supports action.
+How to implement: Document the news source and headline in a decision journal with a timestamp.
+After 24 hours, evaluate whether the rationale holds without re-reading the article.
+Execute only if independent reasoning supports the action.

 Implementation Checklist